cym13/cym13.github.io/soc.rst

 further than the universe”...

 There are many feel good stories following the life of a group of high school girls, but none like SoraYori.
-It's a story of unlikely peple running away to discover something more in their lives.
+It's a story of unlikely people running away to discover something more in their lives.
 The kind of story that would motivate anyone to try anything.
 A story about learning what friendship means, what making a choice means, what being alive means.
 A story about